 To that end, HCTec supports 85 hospitals and about 1,000 ambulatory clinics.
 Our large Managed Services business unit acts as an extension of a hospitals’ IT department, providing 24-hour Tier I and II support delivered by a mix of HDI-certified and highly skilled U.S.-based staff in our remote application support centers.
 It’s part of our full-lifecycle approach to HIT business solutions.

-During an average month, our 200-plus analysts professionally support about 45,000 EHR users and handle 1,600 service requests and 3,500 maintenance tasks.
+During an average month, our 200-plus analysts professionally support about 45,000 EMR users and handle 1,600 service requests and 3,500 maintenance tasks.
 Meanwhile, our clients have time to concentrate on providing high-quality, patient-centric care.